-This writer sends data to a ThoughtSpot platform.
+This writer sends data to the ThoughtSpot platform.

 Create a new configuration of the ThoughtSpot writer.
 Then Set Up Credentials.
-You need to provide a host name, user name, password, database name, schema and SSH user and SSH password.
+You need to provide a host name, user name, password, database name, schema, SSH user, and SSH password.
 The writer uses the TSLOAD CLI tool and TQL commands to load that data.
 These commands are executed on the server through an SSH connection.
 Therefore the SSH credentials are needed to connect to the server instance.

 The next step is to configure the tables you want to write.
 Click the Add New Table button and select an existing table from Storage:

 Then specify the table configuration.
 Use the preview icon to peek at the column contents.

 IGNOREmeans that the column will not be present in the destination table.

 When you’re done configuring the columns, don’t forget to Save the settings.